PingjunChen/LiverCancerSeg/README.md

 #### 2.1 Model selection
 We explore UNet and PSPNet on liver patch segmentation.
 Experimental results show that PSPNet achieves superior performance.
 #### 2.2 Optimizer
 We compare SGD with initial learning rate 1.0e-2 and Adam with initial learning rate 1.0e-3.
 On both PSPNet and UNet, SGD presents superior performance.
-We train the segmentation model for 100 epochs and decay the learning rate by 0.6 every eight epochs.
+We train the segmentation model for 50 epochs and decay the learning rate with epoch-wise stepping until 0.0.
 #### 2.3 Loss function
 Binary cross-entropy (BCE) and dice loss are combined as the overall loss.
 BCE-0.1 achieves the most promising results.
 #### 2.4 Patch normalization